scleradb/sclera-plugin-webdisplay/README.md

 Unlike `ggplot2`, the resulting plots are interactive, and can display streaming data in a continuous manner.
 Moreover, the specification language is well-integrated with [ScleraSQL](https://scleradb.com/docs/sclerasql/sqlintro/).

 For details and examples on using these constructs, please refer to the [ScleraSQL Visualization Reference](https://scleradb.com/docs/sclerasql/visualization/) document.
+A live demonstration of the supported visualizations and the corresponding ScleraSQL code is available at the [ScleraViz website](https://scleraviz.herokuapp.com).